pydata/xarray/doc/getting-started-guide/faq.rst

 HDF5
 ----
-Use xarray.open_dataset() to open an HDF5 file and return an xarray.Dataset object.
+Use ``open_dataset()`` to open an HDF5 file and return an xarray.Dataset object.
+You should specify the `engine` keyword argument when reading HDF5 files with xarray, as there are multiple backends that can be used to read HDF5 files, and xarray may not always be able to automatically detect the correct one based on the file extension or file format.

+To read HDF5 files with xarray, you can use the ``open_dataset()`` function from the `h5netcdf` backend, as follows:

 .. code:: python